Wes Blackwell joins Scout Ventures to invest in early-stage, veteran-led startups

 Scout typically writes initial checks of between $500,000 and $750,000 and aims to take a stake of around 10 percent.
 And while Harrison has been the only full-time partner until now, the firm has a team that also includes several venture partners and Principal Brendan Syron.

-“Like any good investors, our thesis evolves time,” Syron told me.
+“Like any good investors, our thesis evolves over time,” Syron told me.
 He said the firm has become increasingly interested in frontier technology, with investments its “core sectors” of AI, machine learning, autonomy and mobility, and “a big focus” on data and cybersecurity — an area where Blackwell has strong connections.

 “Some of folks in this industry, by their nature, they’re not very trusting,” Blackwell said.
 “So by virtue of Brad and I’s background and character, there’s a trust factor there.”